Human recombinant epidermal growth factor. Medicinal reference book geotar. Restrictions on use

 - insulin-like growth factor (IGF1);

-- platelet growth factor (PDGF-AA).
+- platelet-derived growth factor (PDGF-AA).

 rh-Oligopeptide-1,